sagidM/Algorithms/README.md

 # Algorithms
-## I have collected some algorithms, data structures and so on, just in case
+## I collect some algorithms, data structures and so on.